Precision Dose-Finding Design for Phase I Oncology Trials by Integrating Pharmacology Data: Methods

 In precision dose-finding, each patient receives a predicted MTD using the posterior information learned from stage I. We recommend that 30\% of the total number of patients be treated under the precision dose-finding scheme, or that the training sample size be set to at least $21$, which is typical for phase I trials.
 Instead of following the dose escalation rules introduced in Section \ref{doseescalationrules} to determine dosage, we administer the dose based on each patient's individual toxicity profile.

 Specifically, for each patient, we estimate the predicted toxicity probability of patient $i$ if s/he is treated at dose $d$ by

-where $\hat{\beta}_0$ and $\hat{\beta}_1$ are the posterior means of $\beta_0$ and $\beta_1$ from the first stage dose-finding, respectively. \bb $V_i$ and $k_i$ are measured or predicted PK parameters of a new patient $i$.
+where $\hat{\beta}_0$ and $\hat{\beta}_1$ are the posterior means of $\beta_0$ and $\beta_1$ from the first stage dose-finding, respectively. $(\hat{V}_i,\hat{k}_i)$ represent pre-dose predicted PK parameters for patient $i$.
 In precision dose-finding, we assume that individual PK parameters can be either directly measured or reliably predicted.
+In practice, one can obtain $(\hat{V}_i,\hat{k}_i)$ from a population PK (popPK) nonlinear mixed-effects model fit to Stage I PK data, combined with baseline covariates (e.g., body size and renal/hepatic function).
+Further details are provided in Section \ref{discussion}.

 In addition, the model parameters will continue to be updated as new data becomes available. \jj Then patient $i$ is assigned to dose $d_i^*$ given by

 As a result, each new patient receives the dose that satisfies both \bb (\ref{argmin2}) \jj and (\ref{safe2}).
 This continues until the maximum number of patients for the trial is reached.
 Note that, as this precision dose-finding approach is implemented, selecting a single MTD for the overall trial becomes optional, since each patient is associated with their own MTD $d_i^*$. \jj